Planted clique recovery in random geometric graphs

 \subsection{CN-algorithm}

 The output $\hat{K}_n^{\text{(CN)}}$ of Algorithm~\ref{algo:CN-algorithm} exactly matches the planted clique $K_n$ when: (a) there exists at least one edge $(i,j)$ of the planted clique such that $|Z_{ij}| = k_n-2$ and $Z_{ij}$ forms a clique; {\it and} (b) for all other edges $(i,j)$, either $|Z_{ij}| \not = k_n-2$ or $Z_{ij}$ does not form a clique.
-Thus, it is possible to explicitly compute the success probability of the CN-algorithm by analyzing these two conditions separately.
-The next theorem summarizes under which regimes for the graph density $\mu_n$ and the clique size $k_n$ the CN-algorithm works with high probability.
+Thus, it is possible to explicitly compute the success probability of the CN-algorithm by analysing these two conditions separately.
+The next theorem summarizes the regimes under which the CN-algorithm works with high probability for the graph density $\mu_n$ and the clique size $k_n$.